ineiti/fledger/WIP.md

 # Some things done

 ### Done
+- DHTRouter: also ask other nodes for their list of nodes, so the node can connect there
 - update page in the cli
 - Flo
   - Uses real signatures and verifications now